manoa-the-gathering/campusjams.github.io/README.md

 If you'd like to make changes, do what you want and then submit a pull request.
 We'll look it over and either merge it, or let you know about what should be changed!

+## Initial User Study

+Our users found that they didn't have a problem navigating the site as a whole.
+All but one immediately went to the about page, then logged in.
+As soon as they logged in, they all played with the chat feature for quite a while.

+At that point, we didn't have the battling working, so they briefly looked through the tutorial.
+All of our users knew how to play already, so they didn't spend much time there.

+All of them seemed to get the most enjoyment out of cosmetic details, such as the day/night loading page with the swinging Log In button and rainbows on the chat page.

+One mentioned that the "Hello, name" on the home page is a little hard to see, and a few other small things.
+But overall, they all loved the site.

 ## Contributors

 [Irene Fang](https://irene-f.github.io/), [Creighton Chan](https://creightonchan.github.io/), [John Headland](https://jheadland.github.io/), [Lexa Mink-Flacco](https://acvmf.github.io/)